New Hampshire Other Regulations

 Please respect the rights of the landowners who permit riding on their property.
-The vast majority of riders follow the rules and practice safe, responsible riding, but illegal off-trail riding, speeding, and modified exhaust systems damage the reputation of all riders and threaten the essential partnership with landowners that make the sport possible.
+While most riders follow the rules, illegal off-trail riding, speeding, and modified exhaust systems damage the reputation of all riders and threaten the essential partnership with landowners that make the sport possible.
 It is their generosity that allows us to have so many miles of great trails.
+Most importantly, be safe out there.

-Also consider becoming more active in your sport by joining a local snowmobile or OHRV club.
-These organizations and their volunteers are a valuable asset and work to get landowner permission, maintain trails, and educate riders.
-So get outside, be safe, and enjoy the Granite State.
+For maps and information on trail conditions, visit the NH Trails Bureau at https://www.nhstateparks.org/activities/snowmobiling/trail-conditions.
+For more information including how to take a safety class, how to register your OHRV, and open snowmobile weekend visit www.wildnh.com/ohrv.
+Also consider joining a local snowmobile or OHRV club.
+These organizations and their volunteers are a valuable asset and work to obtain landowner permission, maintain trails, and educate riders.
+So get outside, be safe, and enjoy the great outdoors!

 NH Fish and Game Department